dokester/BayesicFitting/docs/manual.md

-This is the only place where a 2-d model can be combined with a 1-d model as the output of a 2-d model is 1 dimensional.
+This is the only place where a 2-d model can be combined with a 1-d model if the output of a 2-d model is 1 dimensional.
 Or in general the output dimensionality of the left hand model must conform the input dimensionality of the right hand model.